 Organizations would usually prefer having their own customized software and products to offer to their employees and customers.
 But not every organization can afford to build everything from scratch.
 It takes money, labor and time to create something new.
 That’s where white labeling comes into the picture.
 A white-labeled product is a 3rd party product, which they allow us to purchase and customize as per our requirements.
 Organizations can add their own brand name, logo and identity to it, and sell it as their own product.

-Here are a few things that an organization or a publisher must consider before choosing the right white label eBook software.
+Here are the Top 5 features of a White Label eBook software things that an organization or a publisher must consider before choosing the right eBook software.

 ePUB or electronic publication is the official standard of the International Digital Publishing Forum.
 It is an XML based eBook format which is supported by most readers. ePub3 format includes images, media, style sheets, audio, video, text-to-speech and many more functionalities which are required for an eBook.
 Most devices support the ePUB format, but there might be some which don’t.
 Amazon, for example, does not support ePUB.

 ePUB allows the content to be displayed in a reflowable layout, whereby, the contents of the page adjust itself to the device screen.
 The image, the font, and the page alignment reorganizes itself.
 Whether you are reading in landscape or portrait mode, the content will automatically align itself accordingly.
 It also allows the user to increase or decrease the size of the font to suit their convenience.

 Fixed layout is another type of layout where the content remains as it is, no matter which device you are using.
 The user will manually have to adjust the content around the screen.
 It is usually better to choose a reflowable format because now-a-days there are devices of varying screen sizes, so instead of letting the user to manually adjust the content to his screen, let the content arrange itself as required.
 This leads to a better reading experience for the user.